Initial Jobless Claims report

-The initial jobless claims report shows the number of people filing for unemployment benefits for the first time in the United States.
-It’s compiled weekly by the United States Department of Labor.
-The report is a good indicator of labor market conditions in the US (SPY) (IVV).
+The Initial Jobless Claims report shows the number of people filing for unemployment benefits for the first time in the United States.
+It’s compiled weekly by the U.S. Department of Labor.
+The report is a good indicator of labor market conditions in the United States (SPY) (IVV).

-The weekly claims figure is a measure of the labor market’s strength.
+Weekly claims figures are a measure of the labor market’s strength.
 Falling jobless claims bode well for consumer spending, as increased jobs lead to more wages.

 The Fed is also closely watching the jobs data.
 Any sustained improvement on this front may lead the Fed to increase interest rates earlier than expected.
 This information impacts gold-backed ETFs such as the SPDR Gold Trust (GLD).

 Other investments affected by US labor market data include Eldorado Gold (EGO), Gold Fields (GFI), Newmont Mining (NEM), and Yamana Gold (AUY).
 Since the VanEck Vectors Gold Miners ETF (GDX) invests in these stocks, it’s also affected by jobs data.
 Together, Newmont Mining and Yamana Gold account for 10.1% of GDX’s holdings.